 “It’s not what you think.”

-I have spent my life telling people that, explaining why my last name obfuscates my family origins, why my physical appearance does not immediately place me within my ethnic group, or why I have such an easy time eavesdropping on the subway.
+I have spent my life telling people that, explaining why my last name obfuscates my family origins, why my physical appearance does not obviously place me within my ethnic group, or why I have such an easy time eavesdropping on the subway.

 I use here images licensed under Creative Commons which I find on Flickr, or my own images.
 Other images I attribute to the best of my ability (I am a librarian, after all).
 If one of these images is yours, and you’d prefer it not be here, please get in touch.
 YouTube links are usually music, if you’re reading at the office.
 There will never be anything NSFW here aside from language, lotsa language.